mongodb/specifications/source/client-side-encryption/client-side-encryption.md

    min: Optional<BSONValue>,
    // max is required if precision is set.
    max: Optional<BSONValue>,
+   // trimFactor may be used to tune performance.
+May be omitted to rely on defaults.
    trimFactor: Optional<Int32>,
+   // sparsity may be used to tune performance.
+May be omitted to rely on defaults.
    sparsity: Optional<Int64>,
    // precision may only be set for double or decimal128.
    precision: Optional<Int32>